Dr. Kobayashi of Montreal Neurological Institute at McGill University has no relevant financial relationships to disclose.)

 • Seizure focus is variable across affected individuals, but remains the same within individual patients.

-• Mutations in the GATOR1 complex genes have been identified in various familial focal epilepsy with variable foci kindreds, but also in other focal familial epilepsy kindreds, including familial focal cortical dysplasia.
+• Mutations in the GATOR1 complex genes (most frequently DEPDC5) have been identified in various familial focal epilepsy with variable foci kindreds, but also in other focal familial epilepsy kindreds, including familial focal cortical dysplasia.

 Historical note and terminology